clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 {% endhighlight %}

-_Note:_ In this example my server name is munki01.
-Change this to meet your needs.

 Now we must start the nginx service.
 ``sudo /etc/init.d/nginx start``

 ###Securing your munki_repo
 For my purpose, I will be securing my munki_repo with simple http basic authentication.
 Depending on the needs of your organization this might be enough but you might need to look into ssl and other advanced options.
+If you are interesting in these options check out the [munki wiki](https://github.com/munki/munki/wiki).

 **Create an http user and password**
 ``sudo htpasswd -c /etc/nginx/.htpasswd munkihttpuser``

-The tool will prompt for a password so use a strong password.
+The tool will prompt you to enter a password (make it strong).
 {% highlight bash %}

 New password: ******